zzou9/deep-diagonal-map-simulator/README.md

 - **# vertices**: Number of vertices displayed.
 - **Vertex Size**: Size of the vertices displayed.
 - **Set Default**: Reset the shape of the twisted polygon back to a default twisted n-gon.
+- **Rand.
+Type-Alpha 3-Spiral**: Generate a random type-alpha 3-spiral.
+- **Rand.
+Type-Beta 3-Spiral**: Generate a random type-beta 3-spiral.
+- **Rand.
+Type-Beta 2-Spiral**: Generate a random type-beta 2-spiral.
 - **Drag**: Toggle dragging (see **Edit Shape Panel**).
+- **Normalization**: Toggle the normalization applied to the image polygon under the map action.
+Square: normalizing the first four vertices to the vertices of a unit square, counter-clockwise direction.
+Triangle: normalizing the first four vertices to the vertices of a triangle and a vertex in the interior of the triangle.

 #### 2. **Coordinate Panel**